-Potential impacts on northern harrier and burrowing owl under Alternative 2 would be similar to those for Alternatives 1 and 3 except that construction of South Road, TRR West, and the Sacramento River discharge under Alternative 2 would result in additional loss of modeled habitat and the smaller inundation area would result in reduced loss of modeled habitat.
-Overall, permanent and temporary impacts on burrowing owl habitat and permanent impacts on northern harrier habitat would be less under Alternative 2 because of the smaller inundation area and reduced impacts from dams and dikes (Appendix 10C, Tables 10C-10 and 10C-11).
-Temporary impacts on northern harrier habitat would be greater under Alternative 2 because of construction associated with conveyance to the Sacramento River and new and widened roads (Appendix 10C, Table 10C-10).
+Potential impacts on northern harrier and burrowing owl under Alternative 2 would be similar to those for Alternatives 1 and 3 except that construction of South Road, TRR West, and the Sacramento River discharge under Alternative 2 would result in additional loss of modeled habitat and permanent impacts on habitat would be less under Alternative 2 because the inundation area would be smaller.
+Additional removal of potential habitat would also result in an increased potential for destruction of nests or nest abandonment, which could cause injury or mortality of eggs or nestlings.